coderabbitai/ai-pr-reviewer/README.md

 CodeRabbit ai-pr-reviewer is an open-source project built on AI, designed to enhance developer productivity and efficiency by performing automated reviews of pull requests.
 Features:

-- **PR Summerization**: It generates a summary and release notes of the changes in the pull request.
+- **PR Summarization**: It generates a summary and release notes of the changes in the pull request.
 - **Line-by-line code change suggestions**: Reviews the changes line by line and provides code change suggestions that can be directly committed from the GitHub UI.